chuckcoughlin/redistrict-colorado/docs/user-guides.md

 The application's main interface is a split pane with actions in the left side controlling what is displayed on the right.
 A *View* menu controls which of three contexts is displayed.
 The contexts are:
  * Plans - these are the redistricting plans.
-Each plan is based on a dataset containing boundaries.
-This context also includes a setup pane for configuration of the weightings, affiliation and demographic datasets that are necessary for plan evaluation.
+Each plan is based on a dataset containing voting district boundaries.
+The plan context includes a setup pane for configuration of the weightings, affiliation and demographic datasets that are necessary for plan evaluation.
+Most importantly, the context includes an analysis screen which shows the result of side-by-side comparisons.
  * Datasets - a dataset holds information necessary for the construction and evaluation of a plan.
 Datasets are not part of the application as distributed, but are loaded in from files downloaded independently.
 Datasets correspond to a "shapefile" and contain geographic and other information.
- * Districts - a district is one of the regions of a dataset.
-The purpose of the *district* screens is to view details of a dataset.
+ * Districts - a voting district is one of the regions of a dataset.
+The purpose of the *district* screens is to view boundary details of a dataset.

 ![Menu](/images/view_menu.png)